astronomer/airflow-quickstart/README.md

 This command will spin up 4 Docker containers on your machine, each for a different Airflow component:

 - Postgres: Airflow's Metadata Database
-- Webserver: The Airflow component responsible for rendering the Airflow UI
+- Webserver: the Airflow component responsible for rendering the Airflow UI
-- Scheduler: The Airflow component responsible for monitoring and triggering tasks
+- Scheduler: the Airflow component responsible for monitoring and triggering tasks
-- Triggerer: The Airflow component responsible for triggering deferred tasks
+- Triggerer: the Airflow component responsible for triggering deferred tasks

 3. Verify that all 4 Docker containers were created by running `docker ps`.

 Note: Running `astro dev start` will start your project with the Airflow Webserver exposed at port 8080 and Postgres exposed at port 5432.
 If you already have either of those ports allocated, you can either [stop your existing Docker containers or change the port](https://docs.astronomer.io/astro/test-and-troubleshoot-locally#ports-are-not-available).

 4. Access the Airflow UI for your local Airflow project.
-To do so, go to http://localhost:8080/ and log in with `admin` for both your Username and Password.
+To do so, go to http://localhost:8080/ and log in with `admin` for both your username and password.

-You should also be able to access your Postgres Database at `localhost:5432/postgres`.
+You should also be able to access your Postgres database at http://localhost:5432/postgres.

-5. Learn about enhancing and customizing Airflow's functionality by working through the exercise(s) in the DAG.
+5. Learn about enhancing and customizing Airflow's functionality by working through the exercises in the DAG.